FAQ

 Medium term remission 80%

-Long term remission This is seen in locally advanced cases This is close to 80%
+This is seen in locally advanced cases This is close to 80%

 But The most important thing is that Quality of Life is close to normal after Laser.